ukgovdatascience/govuk-lda-tagger-lite/README.md

 ## Try it out

+Before execution, the `EXPERIMENT_DIR` environment variable needs to be set to the folder in which you want your experiments to be saved.
+When using within a docker container, this should default to `/mnt/experiments` to allow the experiments to be mounted as a volume.

 The `train_lda.py` script is a command line interface (CLI) to the LDA tagger.
 You can customise the input dataset, the preprocessing, and the parameters passed to the underlying LDA library.

 ### Generating topics and tags for early years